A Summary of Child Car Seat Laws in Georgia

 Children aged 1 to 7 years who weigh over 40 pounds and with a height of less than 4’9’’ are required to ride on a booster seat together with a lap and shoulder belt.
 However, most children attain the required weight when they are at least 4 to 7 years old.
 A booster seat is designed to raise your children so that the regular car seat belt fits properly over your child’s body.
 A proper fit means the shoulder belt lies firmly across the chest and the lap belt snugly crosses the upper thighs.
 Keep your child in this seat until he or she is 4’9’’ or taller or until the manufacturer’s guidelines have been exceeded.
 In instances where a vehicle is not equipped with a shoulder and lap belt or when the belts are being used to secure other children, a child of at least 40 pounds can be secured with only a lap belt.

-Law on Children 8 to 18 years in Georgia
+Law on Children 8 to 18 Years of Age Who are shorter than 4'9" in Georgia

 Children in this age group who have a height of less than 4’9’’ are required to use a booster seat until such a time when they attain this height.